 To find out more about what happens at a criminal trial, click here.

 There is a lot more to a trial than can be covered in this short space, and your jurisdiction or individual circumstances may differ significantly.
 Getting competent local legal assistance can help take a lot of the uncertainty out of the process.
-Contact a qualified local attorney for a free evaluation today to learn more about what to expect from the legal process.
+Contact a qualified local defense attorney today to learn more.